 - ⅛ teaspoon cayenne pepper – optional and adjust to taste

-- Chop half of a green pepper.
-Rinse and drain one can light kidney beans.
+- Chop half of the green bell pepper and a small onion.
+Rinse and drain one can of light kidney beans.

-- Add one 14 oz can diced tomatoes, a half of 6 oz can tomato paste, ½ cup water, 3 tablespoons chili powder, 1 teaspoon cumin, ½ teaspoon oregano, ½ teaspoon salt (to taste), ¼ teaspoon pepper, ⅛ teaspoon cayenne pepper (optional and adjust to taste).
+- Add one 14-oz can of diced tomatoes, 3-oz of tomato paste, ½ cup water, 3 tablespoons chili powder, 1 teaspoon cumin, ½ teaspoon oregano, ½ teaspoon salt (to taste), ¼ teaspoon pepper, and ⅛ teaspoon cayenne pepper (optional and adjust to taste).

 Recipe Notes